iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 ## The circle garden ##

 There was one more feature in the yard that could have been a problem but instead I saw as an opportunity.
-The previous residents had kept an enormous above-ground pool in the side yard for years.
+The previous residents had kept an enormous above-ground pool in the side yard for quite a few years.
 The pool was gone when we moved in, but in its place was a large circular patch of totally bare dirt.
 It was a good size for a garden, and planting it with vegetables was going to be a lot more fun than letting the weeds plant it.